 There are some factors which, in turn, affect the price of renting a car in Europe.

 Firstly, the issue of dropping off a car can be a tricky one to decide.

 Renting a car in one country and dropping it off in another can come in pretty expensive but doing it in the same country can turn out to be a smart decision.

-Rental companies may also charge an extra fee whenever you travel from one nation to another in your Europe trip.
-Thirdly, cars with manual transmissions are more prevalent and cost-effective in Europe than those with an Automatic Transmission.
+Rental companies may also charge an extra fee whenever you travel from one nation to another on your Europe trip.
+Thirdly, cars with manual transmissions are more prevalent and cost-effective in Europe than those with Automatic Transmission.